 It’s your job.
 If you’re not there to select the best talent, help them grow and develop, and retain them long-term by meeting their needs, then what are you there for?
 To attend meetings?
 To submit revised projections?
 To deal with crises?
 That’s not the management life you want.

 The fun in this job, the real self-actualization of being a line sales manager, is growing your people.
-The joy is blasting through budgets because you helped each and every sales pro on your team to get better and better and better and… well, with talented people, there’s no limit.
+The joy is blasting through budgets because you helped each and every sales pro on your team to get better—and with talented people, there’s no limit.

-- The first thing you’ll notice is how good she is.
-You’ll have lots of opportunities for kudos and compliments.
-She’ll love the validation, especially from you.
+- The first thing you’ll notice is how good they are.
+You’ll have lots of opportunities for kudos and compliments, and they'll love the validation from you

-- The more you see how good she is, the deeper will be your understanding of her talents, and you’ll be able to connect your field observations to what your talent assessment shows.
-Soon you’ll find yourself making suggestions of how she can use her obvious talents to even great effect.
-And because you’re asking her to use the talents she knows she has, she’ll glom on to your suggestions like Velcro.
+- The more you see how good they are, the deeper your understanding will be of their talents, and you’ll be able to connect your field observations to what your talent assessment shows.
+Soon you’ll find yourself making suggestions of how they can use their obvious talents to even great effect

-- But she’s not perfect.
-You’ll also see areas in which she falls short.
+- No one is perfect.
+You’ll also see areas in which they fall short.
 You could point them as problems (opportunities!), but there’s a better way.
-For each of those shortcomings, think about how she could use one of her many strengths to work around that non-strength.
-When you make the suggestion, empathize with the trouble she’s been having and suggest that, instead of fixing weakness X, she finesse it with strength Y. She’ll think you’re the world’s best coach.
+For each of those shortcomings, think about how they could use one of their many strengths to work around that non-strength.
+When you make the suggestion, empathize with the trouble they've been having and suggest that, instead of fixing weakness X, finesse it with strength Y

-- Talented salespeople like to keep growing, so challenge her.
+- Talented salespeople like to keep growing, so challenge them.
 Target a strength, or a set of strengths, and set higher expectations.
-As long as you keep focusing on growing her strengths and not fixing her weaknesses, she’ll respond positively and surprise herself with how high she can fly.
+As long as you keep focusing on growing their strengths and not fixing their weaknesses, they’ll respond positively